Usages of standard dashboard nodes¶

 - A step value

 Input messages are converted to a number.
-The minimum value is used if conversion fails, and this will update the user interface/ dashboard window.
+The minimum value is used if conversion fails, and this will update the user interface or dashboard window.
 If the value changes, it will be passed to the output.

-Like the slider, you can use the numeric node to define a range of values in steps with a minimum value and a maximum value.
+The "numeric" node allows you to use the numeric node to define a range of values in steps with a minimum value and a maximum value.

-The node adds a text input to the dashboard window.
+The "text input" node allows you to add a text input to the dashboard window.
 The text input node supports the following modes:

 - Regular text